rpetrich/callander/README-callander.md

 sandboxing policy, and thus can use a more restrictive policy that blocks calls that only occur during startup.

+## Installation

+Download and install an appropriate package for your distribution, or download and untar the .tar file.

+## Usage

+Prefix any command you wish to run sandboxed with `callander`.
+Callander will analyze, apply the sandbox, and run the program.

 Running a program inside a Callander sandbox will:
 1. Limit the process to performing only the system calls that Callander discovered it uses (use `--show-permitted` to see the allowed system calls